You will explore causes and consequences of crime and criminality whilst investigating how society reacts and responds to crime and victimisation.

 You’ll see how your learning is applied in real world settings via our strong working relationships with a range of crime related and criminal justice organisations including Devon and Cornwall Police, The British Red Cross, various drug and alcohol service providers and HM Prison Service.

-Our teaching is always led by the latest research, so you’ll be well informed about, and able to debate at, the cutting edge of criminology.
+Our teaching is always led by the latest research, so you’ll be well informed about the cutting edge of criminology

-You’ll go on a range of field trips to criminal justice environments such as law courts, coroner courts, CCTV surveillance units and police custody suites and police stations.
+Field trips to criminal justice environments such as law courts, coroner courts, CCTV surveillance units, police custody suites and police stations

 “I really value the experience the lecturers have had in the Criminal Justice System, it is extremely useful to be able to hear about real life experiences and to go on trips such as the Magistrates Court.
 It is also great that we have guest speakers to talk to us about the work they do within their specialised fields.
 The lectures and essays challenge you in order to help you reach your full potential and the lecturers help you to learn.”